 You use this "mark" to express and communicate your skills, personality and values.
 Personal branding used to be seen as narcissistic, but a personal brand is not only something that can help you in building your own business it can also be the "secret sauce" that helps your resume stand out from the crowd.

 It should be a priority for everyone.
 Long gone are the days of individuals staying at a job 15 to 20 years.
 You have got to be an expert on something.
+A Mini Series on Personal Branding The process of personal branding and marketing can be completed in 3 steps and here is how you get started.
+Your Turn: What's the story behind your personal brand?
 How To Write Your Personal Brand Statement.
 Before you write blog posts for the masses, before you apply for those positions, before you even set up your LinkedIn profile there is one thing you should do – craft your very own personal brand statement.

 Your bio, elevator pitch and any other descriptive text about you will invariably start out with your personal brand statement.
 What is a personal brand statement?
 Your statement is 1-2 sentences answering what you are the best at (value), who you serve (audience) and how you do it uniquely (USP).
+It sums up your unique promise of value.
+Your personal brand statement is distinctive to you and you alone.
+The personal brand statement is not a job title.
+It’s also not your personal mission statement, career objectives or even life purpose.
+A personal brand statement is memorable, punchy and solution oriented.
+Why do you need a personal brand statement?
+How many times have you been asked what you do?
+Just being another hairdresser or plumber is not going to allow you to stand out.
 How to Craft Your Personal Brand Statement.
 There is an ongoing debate about the need for a business brand versus a personal brand.